Affordable Housing Project Associate (Bilingual), Co-op Improvement Program

-The Urban Homesteading Assistance Board (UHAB) is seeking a full time Bilingual Spanish-Speaking Project Associate for our Co-op Improvement Program Department.
+The Urban Homesteading Assistance Board (UHAB) seeks a full time bilingual Spanish-speaking Project Associate for our Co-op Improvement Program Department.
 The primary functions of this role are to work with housing cooperatives, prevent foreclosure, develop resident leaders, and preserve affordable housing in New York City.

-UHAB empowers low- to moderate-income residents to take control of their housing and enhance communities by creating strong tenant associations and lasting affordable co-ops.
-Since 1973, UHAB has helped form hundreds of tenant associations and assisted in the transformation of some 1,600 troubled rental buildings into 1,200 affordable co-ops (HDFC co-ops), providing homeownership opportunities for residents of more than 30,000 apartments.
+UHAB empowers low- to moderate-income residents to take control of their housing and enhance their communities by creating strong tenant associations and lasting affordable co-ops.
+Since 1973, UHAB has helped form hundreds of tenant associations and transformed troubled rental buildings into 1,200 Housing Development Fund Corporations (HDFCs), providing homeownership opportunities for over 25,000 households.
 With democratic community control at the core of our mission, we work to sustain this thriving affordable housing community for this generation and those to come.

 We organize residents to be active participants and decision-makers in shaping their neighborhoods.
-UHAB’s programs address a full spectrum of affordable housing needs: from building resident power and organizing tenants as community leaders, to developing thousands of units of affordable housing across the Bronx, Queens, Brooklyn, and Manhattan, to making small loans to first-time homeowners, to preserving existing affordable co-ops through training, education workshops, technical assistance, and regulatory compliance.
-UHAB’s programs and activities address the needs of future generations through long-term solutions: developing new affordable co-ops, creating energy efficient and solar power opportunities, and strengthening housing policy.
+UHAB’s programs address a full spectrum of affordable housing needs: from building resident power and organizing tenants as community leaders, to developing thousands of units of affordable housing across the Bronx, Queens, Brooklyn, and Manhattan, to making small loans to first-time homeowners, to preserving affordable co-ops through training, education, and technical assistance.
+UHAB’s programs address the needs of future generations through long-term solutions: developing new affordable co-ops, increasing energy efficiency and introducing renewable technologies, and strengthening housing policy.

-CIP is a newly created and funded program.
-UHAB’s Co-op Improvement Program will directly help low-income homeowners in HDFC (Housing Development Fund Corporation) co-ops at risk of losing the equity in their homes.
-The Co-op Improvement Program team will carry out a complete assessment of the distressed HDFCs and work with building residents to create individualized remediation work-out plans.
-Work-out plans include training, stabilizing leadership, preparing budgets for repairs, and facilitating loan packaging.
-Our plan is to engage all distressed buildings in the four-year initial phase of the Co-op Improvement Program.
+UHAB’s Co-op Improvement Program (CIP) works directly with low-income homeowners in Housing Development Fund Corporation (HDFC) co-ops at risk of losing the equity in their homes.
+The CIP team carries out a complete assessment of the distressed HDFCs and works with building residents to create individualized remediation work-out plans.
+Work-out plans include training, stabilizing leadership, preparing budgets for repairs, and facilitating loan packaging to help buildings get the financing they need for repairs and other expenses.
 Some of the many goals are to complete a total assessment of all distressed HDFC co-op buildings, provide case by case remediation work-out plans, and to help each HDFC get on track to full financial recovery and/or provide them with the resources they need to take necessary next steps.

 This is a great opportunity for someone who has an interest in all aspects of affordable housing preservation and stewardship.
-The Co-op Improvement/Co-op Preservation Project Associate will report directly to the Assistant Director and Director of UHAB’s Co-op Preservation Department but will work cross-departmentally and collaboratively with several other departments within the organization, including Co-op Development, Organizing and Policy, Member Services and Training.
-UHAB’s culture is one of cross program collaborations, and this position will give the Project Associate the opportunity to take full advantage of the wide breadth of knowledge housed within each department while advancing UHAB’s mission.
+The CIP Project Associate will report to the Director of CIP, which is part of the broader division of Co-op Preservation, and will work cross-departmentally and collaboratively with several other departments within the organization, including Co-op Development, Organizing and Policy, Member Services, and Training.
+UHAB’s culture is one of cross-program collaborations, and this position will give the Project Associate the opportunity to take full advantage of the wide breadth of knowledge housed within each department while advancing UHAB’s mission.

-The successful candidate for Co-op Improvement Program/Co-op Preservation Project Associate is a bright, motivated professional who wants to make a tangible, positive impact on both our team and on the residents with whom we work.
-In addition, the candidate will express a willingness and a passion to work across neighborhoods and cultures and to cultivate and foster relationships with government officials.
+The successful candidate for the CIP Project Associate is a bright, motivated professional who wants to make a tangible, positive impact on both our team and on the residents with whom we work.
+In addition, the candidate will express a willingness and a passion to work across neighborhoods and cultures and to cultivate and foster relationships with government agencies and officials.
 The successful candidate will be fluent in Spanish.

 Cooperative Improvement Program (CIP), Preservation and Stewardship Oriented activities (85%)